 The Company evaluates, on a quarterly basis, developments in legal proceedings and other matters that could cause an increase or decrease in the amount of the liability that is accrued, if any, and any related insurance reimbursements.
-As of December 31, 2021, no loss contingencies were included in the Company's consolidated balance sheet.
+As of December 31, 2022 and 2021, no loss contingencies were included in the Company's consolidated balance sheets.